apache/druid/druid-0.23-release-notes.md

 - You can now use `JsonPath` functions in `JsonPath` expressions during ingestion (#11722)
 - Druid no longer creates a materialized list of segment files and elimited looping over the files to reduce OOM issues (#11903)
 - Added an intermediate-persist `IndexSpec` to the main "merge" method in `IndexMerger` (#11940)
+- `Granularity.granularitiesFinerThan` now returns ALL if you pass in ALL (#12003)
+- Added a configuation parameter for appending tasks to allow them to use a SHARED lock (#12041)
+- `SchemaRegistryBasedAvroBytesDecoder` now throws a `ParseException` instead of RE when it fails to retrieve a schema (#12080)
+- Add `includeAllDimensions` to `dimensionsSpec` to put all explicit dimensions first in `InputRow` and subsequently any other dimensions found in input data (#12276)

 ## Compaction